ODEVLAB/SH-Doctor-Appointment-and-Booking/README.md

 -   Patient Database
 -   Appointment Management

-## Frontend template
+## Project Template

-Bootstrap 5.0 Default Template
+Front End - Bootstrap 5.0 Default Template

-## Project Contributors

-I'll get a confirmed list and update this

-## How to Install the
+## How to Install

 Clone this project to your pc
-Requirement: Local Server - XAMPP, WAMPP, Laragon etc

-copy .env.example and create a .env file paste what you copied and edit to fit your description

-run composer install to install all dependencies run php artisan key:generate to create the base key

-php artisan migrate after setting the database name
+Requirement: Local Server - XAMPP, WAMPP, Laragon etc copy .env.example and create a .env file paste what you copied and edit to fit your description run composer install to install all dependencies run php artisan key:generate to create the base key php artisan migrate after setting the database name

 Thanks
 ## Screenshots

 <img src="Screenshot (102).png" alt="screenshot">